Azure/azure-quickstart-templates/CONTRIBUTING.md

 To ensure your template passes, special placeholder values are required when deploying a template, depending what the parameter is used for:

-- **GEN_UNIQUE** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name
+- **GEN_UNIQUE** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
+The value will always be alpha numeric value with a length of 18 characters.
 - **GEN_SSH_PUB_KEY** - use this placeholder if you need an SSH public key
 - **GEN_PASSWORD** - use this placeholder if you need an azure-compatible password for a VM
+- **GEN_UNIQUE_[N]** - use this placeholder for new storage account names, domain names for public ips and other fields that need a unique name.
+The value will always be alpha numeric value with a length of `[N]`, where `[N]` can be any number from 3 to 32 inclusive.

-Here's an exmaple in an `azuredeploy.parameters.json` file:
+Here's an example in an `azuredeploy.parameters.json` file:

 ```
 {